morcs/beautiful-jekyll/_posts/2018-03-24-why-i-got-into-programming.md

 I think this is why, as a stubborn and determined 8 year-old, I ended up opening the BASIC programming manual that came with the Spectrum and began teaching myself to program.
 If nobody else would make games for it, I'd have to make my own!

-I sometimes wonder what would have happened if I hadn't had ended up with the computer that couldn't play games.
-Would I still have gone on to a career in the exciting new world of software development, right at the moment in history that it was taking off?
+I sometimes wonder what would have happened if I hadn't had ended up with that computer.
+Would I still have gone on to a career in the exciting new world of software development, right at the moment in history that it was really taking off?
 I'm not so sure.
-I guess, looking back, should be thankful to that humble little computer.
+I guess, looking back, should be thankful to that humble little computer that couldn't play games.